tentone/potree-core/README.md

  - Include it alonside the worker folder in your project (can be found on the source folder).
  - Download threejs from github repository.
     - https://github.com/mrdoob/three.js/tree/dev/build
- - The build is a ES module, that can be imported to other projects, it assumes the existence of THREE namespace for threejs dependencies.
+ - The build is a ES module, that can be imported to other projects, threejs should be available as a peer dependency.

 ## Testing